Mixing Methods-Foundations in Baking

 Walnut and Pea Size Pieces of Butter

 Firstly, obtaining large walnut size pieces of fat in the mixed dough will give you a flaky consistency which is ideal for most pie crust.
 I will cut the cold butter into larger slices like the picture above when mixed into the dough.
+When the dough is mixed you want to see the larger pieces of butter in the dough and, when rolled out.
 This is great if you are blind baking crust that will be filled and crusts filled with pastry cream or cool fillings.

 The second is known as the pea-like pieces of fat in the finished dough.
 Typically, this will give you what is known as a mealy texture.
 It is very similar to the walnut size pieces but less water is usually used to obtain this and it resembles cornmeal.